Enforcement of United Kingdom Judgments in Ireland to be made easier

 On 12 January 2024, the United Kingdom signed the Hague Convention of 2 July 2019 on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters (the “Convention”).
-The Convention provides:
+The Convention by providing:

 While the Convention is yet to be ratified by the UK and will require an instrument of ratification, once ratified, this should provide an efficient method to enforce UK judgments in Ireland and should avoid protracted court applications for the recognition of UK judgments, which have been required since Brexit.